 ‘A Pulpit in a Sense Novel’

 Father Basil Lee Jellicoe, who died at only 36 in 1935, promoted a reformed, Christian-aligned pub: see our Part I, here.
-It may seem unlikely that he can speak to us in person of his plans, from behind the bar, moreover, but he can.
+It may seem unlikely that he can speak to us in person of his plans, from behind the bar, to boot, but he can.

-Courtesy the Digital Video Repository of the University of South Carolina’s Moving Image Research Collections, we may view the well-spoken “padre-publican” articulate his goals in 1930 in the Anchor Inn, Somers Town, London.
+Courtesy the Digital Video Repository of research collection of the University of South Carolina, we may view the well-spoken padre articulate his goals in 1930, at the Anchor Inn, Somers Town, London.

-The film, from Fox Movietone, runs over five minutes, in three parts.* First, there is the Father’s sermon (in effect).
-Second, a group of customers is shown, mostly women, all in happy mood who drink a dark beer that perhaps was porter.
+The film, from Fox Movietone, runs over five minutes, and is in three parts.* First, there is the Father’s sermon (in effect).
+Second, a group of customers appears mostly women, in happy mood drinking a dark beer that perhaps was porter.
 They exchange witticisms in strong voice, some of which I can make out.
-Those attuned to British speech patterns can probably understand the whole thing.
-It would be interesting to read a transcription!
+Those attuned to British speech patterns can probably understand more or the whole thing.
+It would be interesting to read a transcription.
 Jellicoe does not appear in this part.

 The last part shows another group of customers, male or mostly, with Jellicoe now present who leads them all in song.
 He plays a small accordion and smiles broadly as he leads this pub-church choir.
 One of the patrons is dressed in “pearly king” fashion.